ducdhm/jquery.hash/README.md

 jQuery Hash
 ===========

-The jQuery plugin for manipulate with hash
+The jQuery plugin for manipulating with hash